Call-Up Probability Engine · Model v0.4 · How It Works

 Event-driven · moderate precision

-Triggered when the org has a clear positional vacancy — typically due to MLB injuries, roster churn, or a competitive situation that requires upgrading a specific role.
-The timing is driven by events that are identifiable but not perfectly predictable, producing a wider confidence window.
+Triggered when the org has a clear positional vacancy, usually from MLB injuries, roster churn, or a competitive situation requiring an upgrade at a specific role.
+Timing depends on events that are identifiable but not perfectly predictable, so the window is wider.

 C